RMpsSpec * rmPSSpecNew (void)

 RMenum rmPSSetSortMethod (RMpsSpec *toModify, RMenum sortMethod)

 RMpsSpec *toModify - an RM object holding PostScript generation options.
-RMenum sortMethod - an enumerator that specifies which sorting method
+RMenum sortMethod - an enumerator that specifies which sorting method will be used when creating the PS file.

 In generating PostScript output, RM needs to sort primitives in back-to-front order since PS has no notion of a depth buffer.
 Sorting primitives is an expensive, time-consuming operation.
 RM provides four methods you can use for generating PostScript files: